jda0/workshops/_workshops/bitbot-intro.md

     `() => {}`  and `function () {}` are very similar, and define functions (blocks of code, which we can give names and reuse).
 There's subtle differences we won't get into here as they don't affect us with what we're doing.
 If you're really curious, you can learn more on the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
     {: .spoiler .requisite-warning .warning .info .compact data-spoiler-text="<em class="hidden-print">If you're curious: What's the difference between <em><code>() =></code></em> and <em><code>function ()?</code></em></em>" }

-    Download it to your micro:bit.
-Remember: once the USB light on the micro:bit has stopped flashing, unplug the USB cable and switch on the bitbot.
+    Download it to your Micro:Bit.
+Remember: once the USB light on the Micro:Bit has stopped flashing, unplug the USB cable and switch on the bitbot.

     Is the bitbot moving?
 Does the code behave like you think it should?
 If so, now switch off the bitbot.